 Environmental & Our Liner Facts

-Here we are, 30 years since we started our fantastic backyard rink business.
+Here we are, 33 years since we started our fantastic backyard rink business.
 Thanks to you all for your support.
 It gives us great pride when every day we hear someone who says “you gotta call the team at Ultimate Rink”.
 Who says that?
 Other rink builders, your co-workers, your rink building neighbors and the guys on your rec team or the dads at the rink.
 Why?
-BETTER VALUE!
+BETTER VALUE! and Knowledge!
 Our Ultimate Liner is easier to work with and you only need your rink to be filled once.
 Let’s face it!
 Why spend more.
 If, however you want to save it for reuse you can.
 Continually we speak to our rink builders that have used their liners for 3 years.
-Our product takes a skate blade or shovel the same way every other liner does including 6 mil.
+Our Whitest White in the industry (at 80%) takes a skate blade or shovel the same way every other liner does.
 They all get cut and sliced and diced above the water line if unprotected.
-We could stock 6 mil, but after 30 years, and after trying them all including 4 mil, 6 mil, 7 mil we choose to stick with our hair shy less than 6 mil product.
+After 33 years, of trying them all including 4 mil, 6 mil and 7 mil, we choose to stick with our hair shy less than 6 mil product as it’s the BEST VALUE PERIOD!
 This was done after careful consideration and thoroughly researching our options many, many years ago.
 Our mission was to supply BETTER VALUE!!!
-And we have now done that for 29 years.
+And we have now done that for 33 years.

 Another Ultimate Rink first!
 This is all about best practices to reduce your environmental impact after enjoying your ultimate rink.